kajalv/promoted/README.txt

 -------------------------
 After retrieving the GitHub code, perform the following steps to setup the application.

-Install dependencies by executing pip install -r requirements.txt

 Running the server:

-cd to the CODE directory and start the server with the following command: python server.py
+cd to the CODE directory and install dependencies by executing pip install -r requirements.txt.
+Start the server with the following command:

+python server.py

 Flask should be installed and Python v3.x should be used.
 The command may change to python3 server.py in some systems.

 Running the client (user interface): cd to the CODE/ui directory and start the interface with yarn. yarn install yarn start

 Alternatively, npm can also be used instead of yarn.